Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Stagecoach.md

 G "Bear!
 Really?"<br>
 MO "The hills around here hold countless caves for bears to make their home.
 The place is basically teeming with bear."<br>
 MO "Quickest way to make money would be to gather bear skins."<br>
 G "Mmmh...
 Seems risky.
-But I don't think we have another choice."<br>
+But I don't think we have much choice."<br>
 W "Fine.
 Bear hunting it is.
 Let's stock up, and head to the hills out west.
 It's time to track grizzlies.

 ## Talk at the Silverton hunting office after the money is gathered